Interwar and World War II United States

 48-Starred Flag of USA, used from 1912 to 1959.

-There is no specific shade of colors needed to draw the flag of USA. so you can draw in any shade of red, white and blue you want!
-But, preferable shades are listed below.
+There is no specific shade of colors needed to draw the flag of USA.
+So, you can draw in any shade of red, white and blue you want!
+But the preferable shades are listed below.

 1. Draw a ball.